 - Oil for cooking, condiments, and herbs & spices

-With my capsule kitchen in mind, it’s very easy to stay stocked up and have the correct ingredients to hand to throw together a nutritious meal in a flash.
-For me, this goes perfectly with meal planning.
+With a capsule kitchen in mind, it’s very easy to stay stocked up and have the correct ingredients to hand to throw together a nutritious meal in a flash.
+This goes perfectly with meal planning.

-Rather than having to think up a new recipe, I just think about the staples that I have to hand and write down one of the tried-and-tested recipes that I love to cook (such as crispy tofu and rice, red lentil dahl, tomato pasta etc).
+Rather than having to think up a new recipe, you can just think about the staples that you have in, and come up with one of the tried-and-tested recipes that you love to cook (such as crispy tofu and rice, red lentil dahl, tomato pasta, etc).

 Of course, you can mix things up and try new recipes whenever you want – but placing a focus on (as always) the things that you actually enjoy is going to ensure there is less waste in your life.

 A simple diet plan can involve the types of recipes you always fall back on.
 That you can cook without needing to refer to a recipe multiple times or put a lot of thought into.
-For me, my simple diet staples include meals such as:
+Simple diet staples could include meals such as: